YannisPap/Wrangle-OpenStreetMap-Data/Wrangle-OpenStreetMap-Data.md

 * Which area has the biggest parks and recreation spaces.

 The scope of the current project was the wrangling of the dataset, so all the above have been left for future improvement.

+Finally, open data are here to make average people's life better.
+For the non-data analyst, it would be nice if there was an application (mobile or web) that could evaluate the suitability of a potential rental house.
+The work addresses of all family members, importance weights on several amenities like supermarkets, convenience stores, cafes,  public transportation, etc. and the application would calculate the suitability of each potential rental.
+The user would be able to sort them by score and compare them.

 ___